-- widow remarriage and for raising of the age of marriage for both male and female.
+- widow remarriage and for raising the age of marriage for both males and females.

 Indian reform association – 1870

-- Founded by Keshub Chandra Sen in Calcutta.
+- The Indian reform association was founded by Keshub Chandra Sen in Calcutta.

-- Against child marriage, for the uplift of women status in society, to legalize the Brahmo Type marriage.
+- Against child marriage, for the uplift of women’s status in society, to legalize the Brahmo Type marriage.

 Satyasodhak Samaj- 1873